Vaccines to reduce possum fertility

 Vaccines are humane.
 Contraceptive vaccines do not cause the possums’ pain or distress.
 The possums are perfectly healthy and live a normal lifespan.

 Vaccines do not affect other animals.
-The risk to non-target species is minimal because efforts are made to make the vaccines as specific as possible for possums.
+The risk to non-target is minimal because efforts are made to make the vaccines as specific as possible for possums.
 Also, vaccines can be delivered using species-specific bait stations, so other animals like native birds are unaffected.
 However, if another species was exposed to the vaccine, it may be possible to reverse the effects.

 Disadvantages of reducing possum fertility with a vaccine